Kryod/rustacean/readme/windows.md

 #### Lua

-Go to https://sourceforge.net/projects/luabinaries/, click on the green "Download" button.
+Go to https://sourceforge.net/projects/luabinaries/files/5.3, click on the green "Download Latest Version" button.

 Extract the contents of the archive and add the resulting directory to your `Path` environment variable.